Chateaubriand (dish)

-In the gastronomy of the 19th century the steak for Chateaubriand could be cut from the sirloin, and served with a reduced sauce named Chateaubriand sauce or a similar, that was prepared with white wine and shallots moistened with demi-glace, and mixed with butter, tarragon, and lemon juice.
+In gastronomy of the 19th century, the steak for Chateaubriand could be cut from the sirloin, and served with a reduced sauce named Chateaubriand sauce or a similar, that was prepared with white wine and shallots moistened with demi-glace, and mixed with butter, tarragon, and lemon juice.
 It was also traditionally served with mushrooms.

 Etymology and origins

-A common practice in naming dishes is to name them after an individual.
-For example, the sandwich — two slices of bread with something between — was named after John Montagu, 4th Earl of Sandwich.
-Similar examples include carpaccio named after the Italian painter Vittore Carpaccio, and Chateaubriand named after the French author François-René de Chateaubriand.
-The dish has retained its capitalization while the other examples no longer retain their surname origins.
+Chateaubriand is named after the French author François-René de Chateaubriand.

 There are several stories about what the original dish was.
-Dishes are often invented by famous chefs.
-With French origins, the Larousse Gastronomique indicates that the dish Chateaubriand was created by the namesake's personal chef, Montmireil, for the Vicomte François-René de Chateaubriand, at that time (1822) Ambassador of France in England.
+With French origins, the Larousse Gastronomique indicates that the dish Chateaubriand was created in 1822 by Montmireil, the personal chef of the Vicomte François-René de Chateaubriand who was at that time ambassador of France in the United Kingdom.
 Montmireil also created what was originally called pudding a la Chateaubriand but would eventually be called simply pudding diplomate.
 An alternative spelling of the Vicomte's surname is Châteaubriant, which term the Dictionnaire de l'Académie des Gastronomes gives as the source of the beef-cattle bred at the town of Châteaubriant, in Loire-Atlantique, France.